iangel11/cse15l-lab-reports/lab5.md

 #### Student:
 Alright, I actually ran the Java program directly with no arguments and got that output I already sent you.
 It seems like the program is trying to access an array element that doesn't exist.
-Here's the relevant part of my code itself and the Bash script:
+Here's the code for my Java program itself and the Bash script:

 ![Image](Screenshot 2024-06-05 at 10.42.05 PM.png)
 ![Image](Screenshot 2024-06-05 at 10.44.35 PM.png)